 And yet…when you invest in cryptocurrency, you suffer from the same bias.
 You buy and hold.
 You see your investment grow and grow, and just because others are selling for a profit today doesn’t mean you have to too.
 You believe you can get a larger reward.

 You wait and convince yourself that the trend will continue.
 You become complacent.
 And that is precisely when the house of cards collapses.
 You believed that, like the flood, the probability of price collapse was low and was unlikely to affect you in any way.
 Thank the over-optimistic bias for that.

 Suppose you are working on designing your apartment as you see fit.
 You do everything with your own hands and as you know.
 Yet, you are no specialist and make occasional mistakes be it a wrong material or just a bad design solution.
 Perhaps you paint walls in brown and black, two colors that don’t go well together.
 But the sense of pride and your own deep personal involvement clouds your judgment, and once some critics arise on the horizon, you vigorously retaliate.

-That is bias, known as the IKEA bias – when you do something yourself, you have a stronger sense of self-belief, you attach greater value to it, and when things go wrong, you feel less affected.
+That the bias known as the IKEA bias talking – when you do something yourself, you have a stronger sense of self-belief, you attach greater value to it, and when things go wrong, you feel less affected.

 This bias instructs your brain to tell yourself a lie to feel better about yourself.

 When investing, choosing stocks and making trading decisions is tough.
 You successfully overcome the status quo bias, make a decision and take action and enter the market.
 Then they fall.
 You feel less upset because it was you who made the choice of what to invest, how much, and when.